Zarathos: Fictional character biography

-Before he was turned to stone, Zarathos had claimed that he had coupled with Lilith, impregnating her.
-Lilith plans to unleash her children, but this is yet to be seen.

-During the Damnation event Zarathos, along with Johnny Blaze, went to Hell and took Mephisto's throne, becoming the new King of Hell.

 Powers and abilities

 Zarathos is continuously shown to be able to challenge Mephisto in both Earthly and magical combat.
 He possesses immeasurable levels of strength and stamina well beyond that of his hosts and is wholly immune to anything other than the powers of beings such as the One Above All.
 When at full strength, Zarathos has exhibited influence over certain Earthly elements; he is able to conjure thunderstorms to incinerate his opponents with bolts of lightning, as well as rupture the ground either to trap his victims in hard rock or to impale them with spiked stalagmites.

 He is able to shoot hellfire from his hands, and can transport both himself and others to different locations.
 Apparently, the more souls he consumes, the more powerful he becomes.
 Zarathos also has significant knowledge of magical lore and possesses the ability to manipulate magical energies for a variety of effects.